aiven/devportal/docs/tutorials/add-caching-to-pg-with-redis.rst

 .. note:: *This outline will go away when the document is written!*

-We want a simple webapp fronting PG
+We want a simple web application fronting PG

 * Use either Flask or FastAPI (the latter is more fashionable?)
 * Show how to start up PG on Aiven, and how to populate it with some interesting data